-A fresh controversy has emerged in the Telugu film industry over the implementation of the percentage system in single-screen theatres.
+A fresh controversy has erupted in the Telugu film industry over the proposed implementation of a percentage-based revenue system in single-screen theatres, creating a clear divide between Telangana exhibitors and the Producers Guild.
 The issue has led to a sharp disagreement between Telangana exhibitors and the Producers Guild, dividing the industry.

 Reacting to the issue, Mythri Movie Makers producer Y. Ravi Shankar said that any decision on this issue should be taken only after discussions with producers, distributors, and exhibitors, so that it is acceptable to everyone involved.